FHIR vs HL7: Differences and How to Choose the Right Healthcare Standard

 Health Level 7 International is a not-for-profit ANSI-accredited standards-developing organization.
 Its goal is to develop standards and provide a framework for exchanging, integrating, and retrieving health data that supports clinical data practices and management, delivery, and evaluation of health services.

 HL7 (Health Level Seven) is the organization that created HL7 V2, HL7 V3, CDA, the HL7 FHIR standard, etc. Most of the standards are widely used around the world today.
+These standards define rules for communication between various health systems.

 The newer standard of HL7 targets implementers, not clinicians.
 Such an approach considerably simplifies implementation and stimulates developers to create new healthcare IT solutions.

 HL7 (V2, V3, and CDA) and FHIR.
-A Side-by-Side Comparison
+What Are the Differences?

 V2 is a legacy system that defines messaging only.
 The standard doesn’t cover data storage and interoperability problems.
 The V2 message has an outdated design that does not help the scalability and is impossible to read for non-V2 experts.